jonpstone/project-cli-dogparks/NOTES.md

 Closed on rainy days and on Tuesdays for maintenance.

 Fun Fact: This unique K-9 haven is the largest of its kind in North Texas.
 It features a doggy lake, showers and pavilion."

+A dog park has...

+1. Name.
+2. Location.
+3. Description